 All of this helps us move in the direction of opening up our developmental processes to the community, but for the time being, we will keep running the internal CI as well, as it provides us with a few things which the public one doesn't (yet), including:

-The ability to download the logs of the build (contributions welcome!)
+The ability to download the logs of the build (EDIT: this is now supported in our GitHub Actions as well!)

 Some reports on which tests are most flaky, which we use to drive continuous improvements in test quality.